Dooboofloo/CS6304-Big-Data-Project/README.md

 Accurate electricity demand forecasting is essential as energy systems face increasing strain from electrification, climate variability, and emerging technologies (e.g., data centers, AI workloads).

-This project investigates whether **TCNs — using causal, dilated convolutions — can outperform traditional ML and recurrent models** when forecasting **long-range consumption trends**.
+This project investigates the effectiveness of **TCNs — using causal, dilated convolutions — for forecasting electricity consumption over horizons spanning months to years.**

 ### Key Contributions
 - Designed and implemented a **custom TCN architecture** in PyTorch